 New series continues!
 This part teaches you how to finish a text.

 Last time we talked about how to start writing – which can be surprisingly difficult.
 How did those tips work for you?
-If they were as useful for you than they have been for me, you should have a text in front of you right now.
+If they were as useful for you as they have been for me, you should have a text in front of you right now.
 And today, we will finish and publish it.

 This finishing phase is called editing, and it’s important to understand that writing and editing are two separate things.
 They both have their own time and place.
 When you write, take time to research, draft your ideas, choose your point of view, cut stuff out, put it right back and shuffle pieces around.

 And when you feel you’re more or less done, it’s time to edit.
 The idea is to take the pressure off when you’re supposed to be creating content, and finalise it later.